The Best of Willie Nelson (1973 album)

 The Best of Willie Nelson is a compilation album released in 1973.
 It contains all 12 tracks from his first two albums, And Then I Wrote, plus "Half A Man" from Here's Willie Nelson.

 Release History

-First released in 1973, this album was readily available throughout the 1970's.
-However, in 1980, a newly-revived Liberty Records reissued this album, but omitted "Darkness On The Face Of The Earth", "Three Days", and "Undo The Right".
+First released in 1973, this album was readily available throughout the 1970s.
+However, in 1980, a newly revived Liberty Records reissued this album, but omitted "Darkness On The Face Of The Earth", "Three Days", and "Undo The Right".